amitd3445/EdMyst-Leadership-Reporting/readme.md

       }
   }
 ```
-The script will utilize both the assessment scores, candidate profile information, and the dynamic content from the two json files in order to populate the assessment report
+The script will utilize both the assessment scores, candidate profile information, and the dynamic content from the two json files in order to populate the leadership report